Phonics Intent Statement

 Phonics Implementation Statement

 Phonics is taught daily in Years R – 3.
 We follow the ‘Little Wandle Letters and Sounds Revised’ programme which teaches the phonemes in a set order and how to blend to read before segmenting to spell.

 Alongside the skills of blending (putting sounds together to read) and segmenting (breaking words down to spell them), the children are also taught common exception words that cannot be sounded out, such as 'was' or 'me'.
 We call these words 'tricky words'.
 When we teach tricky words, we identify what makes them tricky and which bits do we need to remember when we read and write it.

 We have a clear progression for teaching, working through ‘phases’, which show which phonemes and graphemes must be taught and which tricky words.
 Year R begins with a review of Phase 1 and progresses to Phase 4.
 In Year 1, children learn the phonemes in Phase 5 and begin to learn common spelling patters and rules.
-In Years 2 and 3 the main focus is learning different spelling strategies as well as continuing to review what has been taught before.
+In Years 2 and 3 the main focus is learning different spelling strategies (as defined by the National Curriculum) as well as continuing to review what has been taught before.

 Staff use a common planning format to plan a 5-part lesson:

 setting the climate: are we ready to learn?